stevage/PTV-API-doc/6-3-transportpoisbymap.md

 ####Each stop and outlet "location" object has the following attributes:

-* `suburb`        string &ndash; the suburb name &ndash; e.g. "Belgrave"
+* `suburb`        string

+    > the suburb name &ndash;

+    > e.g. "Belgrave"

-* `location_name`       string &ndash; the name of the stop based on a concise geographic description &ndash; e.g. "20-Barkly Square/115 Sydney Rd (Brunswick)"
+* `location_name`       string

+    > the name of the stop based on a concise geographic description

+    > e.g. "20-Barkly Square/115 Sydney Rd (Brunswick)"

-* `lat`        decimal number &ndash; geographic coordinate of latitude &ndash; e.g. -37.82005
+* `lat`        decimal number

+    > geographic coordinate of latitude

+    > e.g. -37.82005

-* `lon`        decimal number &ndash; geographic coordinate of longitude &ndash; e.g. 144.95047
+* `lon`        decimal number

+    > geographic coordinate of longitude

+    > e.g. 144.95047

-* `distance`        decimal number &ndash; returns zero in the context of this API
+* `distance`        decimal number

+    > returns zero in the context of this API

 ####"stop" objects have the following extra attributes:

-* `transport_type`        string &ndash; the mode of transport serviced by the stop &ndash; e.g. can be either "train", "tram", "bus", "vline" or "nightrider"
+* `transport_type`        string

+    > the mode of transport serviced by the stop &ndash; e.g. can be either "train", "tram", "bus", "vline" or "nightrider"

-* `stop_id`        numeric string &ndash; the unique identifier of each stop &ndash; e.g. "2171"
+* `stop_id`        numeric string

+    > the unique identifier of each stop &ndash; e.g. "2171"

 ####While "outlet" objects have the following extra attributes:

-* `outlet_type`        string (limited values) &ndash; either "stop" meaning a myki card machine at a station or stop or "retail" meaning a shop of some kind &ndash; e.g. "retail"
+* `outlet_type`        string (limited values)

+    > either "stop" meaning a myki card machine at a station or stop or "retail" meaning a shop of some kind &ndash; e.g. "retail"
-* `business_name`        string &ndash; the business name of the outlet &ndash; e.g. "IGA Victoria Harbour"
+* `business_name`        string

+    > the business name of the outlet &ndash; e.g. "IGA Victoria Harbour"